“There never was a voice with quite the lilt to it that Judy Garland’s has.” – Uncredited photo caption 1950

 August 13, 1967: Judy was currently enjoying great success at The Palace in New York when this fun photo essay about her recent (July 10 – 15) triumph at the Camden County Music Fair in Haddonfield, New Jersey, was published as part of the “Pictures” section of the Sunday Edition of the St. Louis Post Dispatch.
 Click on the images to read the introduction and the captions.

 August 13, 1989: Here’s an ad for the wonderful book “The Wizard of Oz – The Official 50th Anniversary Pictorial History” written by John Fricke, Jay Scarfone, and William Stillman.
-The latter two authors have written several more fantastic Oz books since this one, and now have a new book coming up on October 1st, “The Road To Oz.”
+The latter two authors have written several more fantastic Oz books since this one, including the wonderful “The Road To Oz” which is full of great photos and even more information than ever before!

 August 13, 2013: Warner Home Video announced the bilingual version of their 75th Anniversary boxed set edition of The Wizard of Oz.
 The standard boxed set and other editions were first announced on June 4, 2013, in anticipation of the film’s anniversary a full year later.